 a.
 Normally, political forces would attempt to slow creative destruction.

 b.
-But, the 1990's was the decade of free enterprise so creative destructions moved on.
+But the 1990's was the decade of free enterprise with little creative destruction talk.

 c.
 Perhaps the next recession will slow down the free market revolution.